saeed-anwar/DRLN/README.md

 [Saeed Anwar](https://saeed-anwar.github.io/), [Nick Barnes], "Densely Residual Laplacian Super-resolution", [[arXiv]](https://arxiv.org/abs/1906.12021)

-The code and models will be available soon here.

 The model is built in PyTorch and tested on Ubuntu 14.04/16.04 environment (Python3.6, PyTorch_0.4.0/pyTorch_1.1.0, CUDA9.0, cuDNN5.1).

 ## Contents